EmEditor: Plug-ins

 An optional 32-bit plug-in for CSE HTML Validator support is also available.

 Scripting macros

 The program is scriptable using the Windows Script Host.
 The program's scripts are written in either JScript or VBScript.
 EmEditor can generally be scripted in any scripting language that supports Active Scripting.
 The program includes powerful macros.

+History

+EmEditor was first released in 1997 as a lighter, faster alternative to Notepad, which was the default text editing software on Windows.
+It gained praise for its many unique features, e.g. macros, extra plugins, HTML support, etc..
+The program continued to evolve, and on the way introduced many more programming languages, such as C++, Java, HTML, Markdown, Perl, and Python.
+On February 28, 2024, EmEditor introduced ChatAI, a plugin that, as the name implies, lets you chat with AI.
+On March 13, 2025, they made very dark mode the default color for people with their PCs or laptops set to dark mode, and made ChatAI download separately.